 General Nesting Information:

 The hawksbill turtle is one of the only remaining turtles to regularly nest on St. John.
-Females nest every other year and make their nests in the vegetation.
+Females nest every other year or every two years, and they make their nests in the vegetation.
 She will commonly lay three, four or five clutches at 14-day intervals, generally on the same beach.
-Clutch sizes are usually between 150-225 eggs laid at one time but can decreases with each nest.
+Clutch sizes are usually between 100-200 eggs laid at one time but can decreases with each nest.
 The soft leathery white eggs are about the size of ping-pong balls; hatchlings are uniformly reddish-brown, just a bit smaller than a silver dollar.

-Leatherbacks are uncommon on St. John, averaging about one nest per year.
+Leatherbacks are uncommon on St. John.
 Their nests are obvious because of the size of the disturbed area, usually mid-beach.
 They generally lay about 80 yolked eggs and 30 yolkless eggs per nest.
 Eggs are cue-ball sized.
 Incubation takes about 60 days and hatchlings are 2-3 times the size of a hawksbill hatchling.

-Please notify the Resource Management Office at 693-8950 (Thomas ext.
-225) if you suspect a hatch, predation, turtle stranding, or see baby turtle or shells on the beach.
+Please notify the VINP Sea Turtle Program at (340) 643-8560 or email@example.com if you suspect a hatch, predation, turtle stranding, or see baby turtles or shells on the beach.